 Where to Stay in Huaraz

 Of course, if you’re doing the Laguna Wilcacocha hike, you’ll need a place to stay in Huaraz.
-We’ve handpicked the best budget, mid-range and luxury options.
+We’ve handpicked the best budget, mid-range and luxury hostel and hotel options.

 Even before you do the Laguna Wilcacocha hike, you should acclimatise properly.
 Altitude sickness (AKA Acute Mountain Sickness) is an illness experienced by travellers when they reach high altitudes.
 The main symptoms include headache, shortness of breath, nausea, lightheadedness, dizziness, indigestion and loss of appetite.
 You can’t predict who will get altitude sickness.
 Even if you have avoided altitude sickness in the past, that doesn’t mean you won’t get it the next time.